#Nemesis: ‘better than a friend or a lover’

 - A period of European history between the 14th and 17th centuries.
 It was a time of artistic and scientific discovery, much of it taking place in Italy.
 Leonardo da Vinci and Michelangelo both criticised each other’s work, and both were hired to paint the walls of the Palazzo Vecchio in Florence, in competition with each other.

-- Not the rock band — AC refers to “alternating current”, Tesla’s idea for an electrical charge which changes direction.
-DC stands for “direct current”, Edison’s preferred option in which the charge flows in one direction.
+- Not the rock band!
+AC stands for “alternating current”, Tesla’s idea for an electrical charge which changes direction.
+DC is “direct current”, Edison’s preferred option in which the charge flows in one direction.
 Now, both types are used for different things.

 - Mary was the granddaughter of one of Henry VIII’s sisters.
 The pair were queens of England and Scotland at the same time.

 - Founding Fathers